alexle/alexle.github.com/posts/chicago-marathon-recap.markdown

 The initial plan was to run with the **3:55** pace group.
 In my previous marathons (4:05 and 3:58), I had bonked and cramped miserably.
 So 3:55 seemed reasonable, especially since I didn't want to limp to a finish again.

 When the volunteer at the expo asked me which pace group I'd like to run with, I YOLO'd and replied **3:50**.
-Maybe it was foolish, but I knew deep down 3:55 was too safe.
-This was a bucket-list race and I didn't want to leave with any regrets.
+Maybe it was foolish, but this was a bucket-list race and I didn't want to leave with any regrets.
+I knew deep down 3:55 was too safe.

 Hence, the new plan was to run the race by feel and use the 3:50 group as a "rabbit".
 If they pulled away, fine.
 I'd hang on as long as I could.
 The ideal scenario was to keep them in striking range for the majority of the race, and chase them down at the end.